 You can visit the Baroness’ Observatory on Floreana Island to see a fantastic view of La Lobería and the island’s geographical features.
 This is also where you where learn about the mystery surrounding the Austrian Baroness Eloise Wehrborn de Wagner-Bosquet.

-Visit the Asilo de la Paz on Floreana Island to see a diversity of Galapagos plants
+Visit the Cerro Alieri on Floreana Island to see a diversity of Galapagos plants

 Cerro Alieri is found on the higher reaches of Floreana Island.
-The main attraction here is the flora.
-You can see different species of plants, such as the attractive shrubs, trees and bushes.
-A third of all the species you can see here are found nowhere else on Earth.
+The main attraction here are the plants.
+You can see different species of flora, such as the attractive shrubs, trees and bushes.
+A third of all species you can find are found nowhere else on Earth.

 See Asilo de la Paz and a pirate cave on Floreana Island